visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

         :start-after: begin absorbtivity-normalized integration
         :end-before: end absorbtivity-normalized integration

-When making a simulated radiograph, either the emissivity variable must contain non zero values or a background intensity will need to be specified using either *background_intensity* or *background_intensities*.
+When making a simulated radiograph, either the emissivity variable must contain non-zero values or a background intensity will need to be specified using either *background_intensity* or *background_intensities*.
 See :ref:`Standard Arguments` for more information.
 If neither of these is the case, you will get an all white image.
 A non-zero emissivity variable would correspond to an object emitting radiation and a non-zero background intensity would correspond to constant backlit radiation, such as when X-raying an object.